Postdoctoral Research Assistant - Department of Psychology

-The Computational Neuroscience and Psychiatry Lab (www.pinotsislab.com) at City, University of London is looking for a Postdoctoral Research Assistant with a strong background in data science and computational neuroscience.
+The Computational Neuroscience and Psychiatry Lab (www.pinotsislab.com) at University of London - City is looking for a Postdoctoral Research Assistant with a strong background in computational neuroscience and/or EEG.

-The successful candidate should have a PhD in data science or computational neuroscience, computer science, engineering, physics or a related discipline.
+The successful candidate should have a PhD in computational neuroscience, computer science, engineering, physics or related discipline.
 Expertise in one or more modern scientific computing programming language (Python, Matlab or R) is essential.
-The candidate should also have familiarity with one or both of: i) the analysis of large datasets from human behavioural data, and/or ii) the analysis of human or animal brain imaging data.
+The candidate should also have familiarity with the analysis of human and/or animal brain imaging data, and EEG experiments.

 City offers a sector-leading salary, pension scheme and benefits including a comprehensive package of staff training and development.